SirJosh-i/Basic-Devops---CI-CD/README.md

 This section provides instructions for installing and configuring Maven as part of the CI/CD pipeline setup.
 It covers the necessary steps to set up Maven on the Jenkins server, enabling seamless integration for building and packaging Java web applications.

   ### Project File
-  Read this file to complete instructions for installing and configuring Maven; https://github.com/SirJosh-i/Maven-Config.git
+  Read this file to complete instructions for installing and configuring Maven;[Maven_config](https://github.com/SirJosh-i/Maven-Config.git)

 ## 3. Jenkins Pipeline for Maven Java Web App